Pine Creek Lake to hold timber sale

-TULSA, OK – The U.S. Army Corps of Engineers, Tulsa District, Pine Creek Lake Office is accepting bids for timber sale.
-The lake office is accepting bids from Dec.
-15, 2025 until 10 a.m., Feb.
-3, 2026.
+The U.S. Army Corps of Engineers, Tulsa District, Pine Creek Lake Office is accepting bids for timber sale.
+Sealed bids will be accepted from Dec.
+15, 2025, through 10 a.m.
+Feb.
+3, 2026, at the Pine Creek Lake Project Office.
+(U.S. Army Corps of Engineers photo by Jerry Dewitt)

 |Date Taken: